 5.2.
 Monitoring.
 McNary biologists and biological technicians monitor the dam populations of gulls, grebes, Caspian terns, white pelicans and double-crested cormorants at least once per day, seven days a week, from April 1 through September 30, the juvenile fish bypass season at McNary.
 The project may monitor populations more frequently, as needed, during bird population surges or outside this time window.
 We will include observations of hazing activity, hazing hours, boat hazing, monitoring times, foraging/non-foraging activity, etc.

 5.3.
 Action Plan.
-USDA APHIS bird hazing occurs from April 24 through July 23 for 12 hours per day, 6 days per week.
-Boat hazing is also used from May 1 through July 9, for 10 hours per day, 3 days per week (except Sundays).
-APHIS crews may at their discretion deploy limited lethal take of gulls and cormorants, particularly if hazing by itself loses its effectiveness.
+WS bird hazing occurs from April 23 through July 22 for 12 hours per day, 6 days per week and 8 hours per day on Sundays.
+Boat hazing is also used from Apr 30 through July 8, for 10 hours per day, 3 days per week (except Sundays).
+WS crews may at their discretion deploy limited lethal take of gulls and cormorants, particularly if hazing by itself loses its effectiveness.
 Project personnel may deploy a limited number of propane cannons and electronic bird alarms from time-to-time, typically early in the season.
 Overhead avian deterrent wires are located along the powerhouse tailrace.
 The sprinkler system on the juvenile fish bypass outfall and associated plumbing and electrical supply were lost during higher flows in 2019.
 Deterrent lasers, long range acoustic device (LRAD) and bird calls are currently being used to reduce avian predators at the outfall pipe.

 5.4.
 Incident Response.
 When surges of predatory birds become apparent, the project will conduct the following actions based on the number of birds present:

 a.
-When predacious bird numbers at any particular location exceed 50-100 foraging birds, focus APHIS hazers on those locations;
+When predacious bird numbers at any particular location exceed 50-100 foraging birds, focus WS hazers on those locations;

 b.
-When predacious bird numbers at any particular location (most usually the spillway outfall) exceed 100 - 200 foraging birds, increase APHIS hazing efforts in those areas and increase the number of long-range pyrotechnic devices.
+When predacious bird numbers at any particular location (most usually the spillway outfall) exceed 100 - 200 foraging birds, increase WS hazing efforts in those areas and increase the number of long-range pyrotechnic devices.
 Focus boat hazing in those areas.
-If APHIS has not already initiated lethal take, deploy limited lethal take;
+If WS has not already initiated lethal take, deploy limited lethal take;

 c.
 When predacious bird numbers at any particular location exceed 200-300 foraging birds, increase hazing efforts.
 Continue to focus boat hazing in those areas.
 Place more emphasis on lethal take.
 Lethal take is a critical part of these predatory bird control efforts.
 Without it, hazing will likely have only a limited effect on local bird congregations.

 5.5.
 Reporting.
 As noted in the “Monitoring” section above, McNary biologists and technicians monitor birds from April 1 through September 30, the juvenile fish bypass season at McNary.
 We maintain records of this monitoring on an Excel spreadsheet.
 Regular updates will be provided in a table in the fish facility weekly report, along with a brief statement on the effectiveness of the bird deterrent program for that week.
 A summary of seasonal bird abundance and the overall effectiveness of the bird deterrent program will be provided in the fish facility annual report.
 Reporting is by zone, with the project divided into the following zones: Forebay (FB1); Juvenile Bypass Outfall (JFOF); Powerhouse Tailrace (PHT1); and Spillway Tailrace (SWT1).
 Reporting is by bird species, when clear identification is possible.
 We do not differentiate between gull species, due to the difficulty in determining gull species from a distance.
-We also have hazing data from APHIS personnel working on the project.
-During the hazing season, Wildlife Service personnel also turn in daily and monthly reports.
+We also have hazing data from WS personnel working on the project.
+During the hazing season, WS personnel turn in daily and monthly reports.

 6. Ice harbor dam